enso-org/enso/docs/language-server/protocol-project-manager.md

 ### `global-config/delete`

-Deletes a value from the global config.
+Deletes a value from the global config, or does nothing if it did not exist.

 - **Type:** Request
 - **Direction:** Client -> Server